Course Content and Outcome Guide for PL 221

 * Comprehension of procedural requirements of Bankruptcy and Local Rules.

-* Communication regarding all of the above technical intricacies in terms lay clients can understand.
+* Communication regarding technical bankruptcy intricacies in terms lay clients can understand.